EfthymiaKakoulidou/unscramble-the-word/README.md

 - More features could be added in the future such as more categories to choose from:
     - This would challenge the player based on his/hers interests.
 - More hints could be offered.
     - This would cause a more complex score-keeping and make it more interesting.
-It could reveal letters of the word at random places inside the word to make it more interesting (for example if the word was "TABLE" after 2 hints it could appear like this : _ A _ _ E).
+It could reveal letters of the word at random places inside the word to make it more interesting (for example if the word was "TABLE" after 2 hints it could appear like this : _ A _ _ E and the score would be updated accordingly).

 ## Tools & Technologies Used